 About Cold Hardy Dogwood Trees

 There are many hardy dogwood trees for zone 4 but there are also bushy forms, such as Yellow Twig dogwood, which provide attractive foliage and stems.
 In addition to hardiness, the size of your tree should be a consideration.
-Dogwood trees span heights from 15 to 70 feet but are more commonly 25 to 30 feet tall.
+Dogwood trees span heights from 15 to 70 feet (4.5 to 21.5 m.) but are more commonly 25 to 30 feet (7.5 to 9 m.) tall.